mobizt/FirebaseClient/README.md

 ## Progress

-* Realtime Database - Under development.
+* Realtime Database - Complete.
 * Messaging - In progress.
 * Firestore - In progress.
 * Storage - In progress.